 - Additional evening hours on Monday & Wednesday nights.
 Research and experience from like-minded groups has indicated most women facing an unexpected pregnancy want to resolve their “problem” quickly – this means being available for same-day and next-day appointments is vital to reaching them and giving them real options for their situation.
 We are already available for evening appointments on Tuesdays and Thursdays; expanding our evening hours would allow for even greater outreach to women in these situations.

 - Additional building space for support groups & childcare.
-As the men and women we reach give birth to their children and continue coming to us for parenting education appointments, classes, and support groups, we want to have space to provide childcare so these new parents can make the most of their time at the center.
-We also want to provide welcoming, comfortable space for our growing support groups, such as our moms support group, pregnancy loss & early infant death support group, and the upcoming post-abortion support group and dads support group.
+As the men and women we reach give birth to their children and continue coming to us for parenting education appointments, classes, and support groups, we want to expand the space we have for childcare so these new parents can make the most of their time at the center.
+We also want to provide welcoming, comfortable space for our growing support groups, such as our moms support group, pregnancy loss & early infant death support group, our Parent+ Class, our dads support group, and the upcoming post-abortion support group.

 - Hiring a part-time social worker.
 When a woman or man comes to AWPC for help, their situation is not isolated – it is often the result of a complex history of other familial, financial, and social issues, some of which are beyond the scope of our center.
 Bringing a social worker to our team would allow us to assess the underlying needs of these clients and connect them with other available community resources so they can continue to grow and improve their situations beyond their baby’s delivery date.